megabyte0x/web3-roadmaps/evm/README.md

 For digging deeper into the EVM, it is important to understand the contract ABI and Bytecode.
 This is a great blog for those who want to understand the contract ABI and Bytecode.

 [BLOG LINK](https://medium.com/@eiki1212/explaining-ethereum-contract-abi-evm-bytecode-6afa6e917c3b)

+## DEEP DIVES Series

+- The first blog is about the working of the EVM using Bytecodes and OPCODES.
+Check it [here](https://medium.com/@danielyamagata/understand-evm-opcodes-write-better-smart-contracts-e64f017b619)

 [evm_illustrations]: ethereum_evm_illustrated.pdf